Once you’ve learned about audience reports and know a few things about how people behave on your website, it’s time to find out where they come from.

 The channel report is a good observation point of all your traffic sources.
 The report will show you:

-- Sum of goal revenue: The revenue counted for the goal.
+.
+(You need to set goals to collect this data.) - Sum of goal revenue: The amount of revenue generated by a goal.
 (You need to set goals to collect this data.)

 By looking at the channel report you can easily see the ups and downs of your traffic and spot the sources that may be responsible for an increase or decrease in visits to your website.
-Knowing which channels are bringing people to your site you can think about investing money in campaigns, affiliates, bloggers, social media, or search engine optimization.
+Knowing which channels are bringing people to your site you can think about investing money in campaigns, affiliates, bloggers, social media or search engine optimization.

 If you have lots of direct entries, it means people know your brand and want to reach out to you.
 Lots of people coming from other websites indicate that your brand has plenty of sites recommending you.
 Many visitors coming from campaigns show that your campaigns are running and engaging people.
 And lots of people reaching you thanks to search engines indicate that your website is well described for the search algorithm.